dikayx/exifex/README.md

 -   🕵️‍♀️ Display the metadata and GPS coordinates in a human-readable format
 -   🌍 Generate a Google Maps link to the location where the image was taken (if available)
 -   🗂️ Supports multiple images at once
--   🔒 No data is stored on the server
+-   📁 No data is stored on the server
+-   🔒 Secure and privacy-friendly

 ## Get started